 For 2020, the EU has made a unilateral commitment to reduce overall greenhouse gas emissions from its 27 Member States by 20% compared to 1990 levels.

-The EU is making good progress towards achieving this target.
-In 2010, combined greenhouse gas emissions from all 27 Member States were 15% below the 1990 level, while over the same period the EU economy (measured by Gross Domestic Product) grew by 46%.
-The EEA's estimates for 2011 indicate emissions fell further to around 17.5% below the 1990 level.
+The EU is making good progress towards delivering on these commitments.
+In 2011, combined greenhouse gas emissions from all 27 Member States were 18.4% below the 1990 level, while over the same period the EU economy (measured by Gross Domestic Product) grew by over 40%.
+Taking into account international aviation, which is covered by the climate and energy package, the emission reduction is slightly lower at 17%.

-To reach the 20% reduction target, emission cuts will be needed not only in sectors covered by the EU Emissions Trading System (EU ETS) but also in the areas of the economy that are outside the EU ETS, such as buildings, agriculture, waste management and transport (except aviation).
-Under the "Effort Sharing Decision" all Member States have taken on binding greenhouse gas emission targets covering the non-ETS sectors for each year of the 2013–2020 period.
+To reach the 2020 reduction targets, emission cuts will be needed not only in sectors covered by the EU Emissions Trading System (EU ETS) but also in the areas of the economy that are outside the EU ETS, such as buildings, agriculture, waste management and transport (except aviation).
+Under the 'Effort Sharing Decision' all Member States have taken on binding greenhouse gas emission targets covering the non-ETS sectors for each year of the 2013–2020 period.

 Each Member State's progress towards meeting its national emission targets, as well as the renewable energy and energy efficiency targets, is assessed every spring as part of the so-called European Semester.
 The Commission makes country-specific recommendations as appropriate.